 While saying “yes” to everything your clients ask of you may seem like a good business move, it can actually be far more detrimental to you and your firm’s level of service.
 The more clients hear “yes,” the more they tend to demand and as a result, the more chaotic your work life becomes.
-To avoid becoming a pushover in your accounting firm here is a quick and easy guide on how to decline a client.
+To avoid becoming a pushover in your accounting firm here is a quick and easy guide on how to turn down a client politely

 Why is it so important to say “no” to your clients?